 If you report an electrical fault and our contractor finds the cause is one of your appliances and you have not checked everything before calling us, you will be recharged the costs of the contractor's time.

-How to report a power cut?
+How do I report a power cut?

 If you've checked everything above and you still can't find the fault, you need to report the power cut to the electricity distributor.
-(This will not be the company that you pay your bill to).
+(This will not be the company that you pay your bill to.)

-Most alarm systems will have a battery back-up to ensure they store entry codes and other system information in the event of a power interruption.
+Most alarm systems will have a battery backup to ensure they store entry codes and other system information in the event of a power interruption.
 If you have any concerns regarding your alarm system, it's best to contact the installer.